anupgautam23/E-Commerce-API/README.md

 ## Modules
 This Application Consist 7 Modules

+- User Registration Module
-- Vaccine Registration Module
+- Admin Registration Module
-- Booking Appointment Module.
+- Category Module.
-- Vaccination Center Module.
+- Product Module.
-- Vaccine Module.
+- Cart Module.
-- Vaccine Inventory Module.
+- Payment Module.
-- Search Module.
+- Order Module.

-## Vaccine Retistration Module
+## User Retistration Module
-- This Module Will Take User Mobile Number For Registration.
+- This Module Will Take User First Name, last Name, Email, and Password  For Registration.
-- User Can Add The Member In the Member List.
-- User Can See the Status Of Each Member.

-## Booking AppointMent Module
-- In this module User can Serach Member and see the availability of Vaccination Center.
-- User can select center, book slots.
-- User can book appointment for particular data.
+- User can add the address after registration by providing User Id.
+- User can add the product into Cart followed by can purchase the product.

+## Admin Registration Module
+- This Module Will Take Admin First Name, last Name, Email, and Password  For Registration
+- Admin can add the product in inventory and manage the category.
+- Admin  can manage the product inventory category wise.

-## Vaccination Center Module
+## Category Module
 This Module Is for Admin.

-- Admin can add Center for Vaccination along with its address,city,pincode.
+- Admin can add the different category.
-- This Module is Capable Of Providing Center Details as per State, City Or Pincode.
+- This Module is Capable Of holding the different products on each category.

+## Product Module
+This Module Is for Admin.
+- Admin can add the products category wise.

-## Vaccine Module
+## Cart  Module
-For Covid-19 new Vaccine are coming in the Market.
-- All Vaccines Enteries Should Be Added And Managed By Admin.
+This module is for User
+- User can add the product into cart after searching the  product.

-## Vaccine Inventory Module
+## Payment Module

-- This Module is Primarly Responsible for Enteries of Vaccines Centerwise On a given Date.
+This module is for User
+- User can make the payment of their cart items.

-## Search Module
+## Order Module

-- Module Should Be Capable Of Seraching IdCards Of Users.
-- Vaccine Registration.
-- Member History.
-- Vaccination Center.
+This module is for User
+- User can make the order successful after made the payment.

 <!-- ROADMAP -->
 ## Roadmap